JParticles/Documentation/src/language/en/md/examples/quick_start.md

 	</html>

 ### 3. Create effect
-> Prepare a `DOM` element with a certain width and height to show particle effect.<br/>
+> Prepare an empty `DOM` element with a certain width and height to show particle effect.<br/>
 > Use `new JParticles.name` to create effect.

 	<!DOCTYPE html>